logicalclocks/hops-docs/docs/hopsml/hopsML.rst

 In HopsML we offer a rich experiment_ API for data scientists to run their Machine Learning code, whether it be TensorFlow, Keras PyTorch or another framework with a Python API.
 To mention some of features it provides versioning of notebooks and other resources, AutoML algorithms that will find the best hyperparameters for your model and managing TensorBoard.

 Hops uses PySpark to manage resource allocation of CPU, Memory and GPUs.
 PySpark is also used to transparently distribute the Python code making up the experiment to Executors which executes it.
 Certain hyperparameter optimization algorithms such as random search and grid search are parallelizable by nature, which means that different Executors will run different hyperparameter combinations.
 If a particular Executor sits idle it will be reclaimed by the cluster, which means that GPUs will be optimally used in the cluster.
+This is made possible by Dynamic Spark Executors.

 .. _pyspark_tf.png: ../_images/pyspark_tf.png